Santa Maria della Vittoria, Rome: History

 The order itself funded the building work until the discovery of the Borghese Hermaphroditus in the excavations.
-Scipione Borghese, nephew of Pope Paul V, appropriated this sculpture but, in return, funded the rest of work on the façade and granted the order his architect Giovanni Battista Soria.
+Scipione Borghese, Cardinal-nephew of Pope Paul V, appropriated this sculpture but, in return, funded the rest of work on the façade and granted the order his architect, Giovanni Battista Soria.
 These grants only came into effect in 1624, and work was completed two years later.

 Exterior

 The church is the only structure entirely designed and completed by the early Baroque architect Carlo Maderno, though the interior suffered a fire in 1833 and required restoration.
-Its façade, however, was erected by Giovanni Battista Soria during Maderno's lifetime, 1624-1626, showing the unmistakable influence of Maderno's Santa Susanna nearby.
+Its façade, however, was erected by Giovanni Battista Soria during Maderno's lifetime, 1624–1626, showing the unmistakable influence of Maderno's Santa Susanna nearby.

 Interior

-Its interior has a single wide nave under a low segmental vault, with three interconnecting side chapels behind arches separated by colossal corinthian pilasters with gilded capitals that support an enriched entablature.
+The interior of the church has a single wide nave under a low segmental vault, with three interconnecting side chapels behind arches separated by colossal Corinthian pilasters with gilded capitals that support an enriched entablature.
 Contrasting marble revetments are enriched with white and gilded stucco angels and putti in full relief.
 The interior was sequentially enriched after Maderno's death; its vault was frescoed in 1675 with triumphant themes within shaped compartments with feigned frames: The Virgin Mary Triumphing over Heresy and Fall of the Rebel Angels executed by Giovanni Domenico Cerrini in 1675.

 Other sculptural detail abounds: The Dream of Joseph (left transept, Domenico Guidi, flanked by relief panels by Pierre Etienne Monnot) and the funeral monument to Cardinal Berlinghiero Gessi.
-There are paintings by Guercino, Nicolas Lorrain, and Domenichino.
+There are paintings by Guercino, Domenichino, and Nicolas Lorrain.
 The church is also the final resting place of Saint Victoria, whose preserved remains are on display inside.